 - Pose a scenario, such as a late train.
 Instruct your students to act in their role of an information seeker and information provider.

-- Walk around the room, acting as a member of group 1 and group 2 at various times.
+- Walk around the room, acting as a speaker in group 1 and group 2 at various times.

 - Ask your students to make posters with guidelines of how to navigate the train station.

 - Encourage them to use vocabulary they heard during the role play.

 - Create a new scene, such as an airport, for your students to act in.
 Have them use the same guidelines and prepare a chart on construction paper to explain the guide to their classmates.